artsy/README/playbooks/engineer-workflow.md

 **Engineers should use the `type` that best describes the commit**, but we believe the majority of work will fit within the `feat`, `fix` and (to a lesser extent) `refactor` types.

+In instances where a PR will be simply merged - as opposed to being squashed before being merged - we generally expect each individual commit within the PR to follow the Conventional Commit format. **However, a developer may choose to use a good but "*unconvenitonal*" commit messages within a PR instead if they feel it will result in a more precise commit history on the `main` branch** (relevent discussion in this [PR](https://github.com/artsy/README/pull/478)).
+The PR title should still use the Conventional Commit format (see the [Pull requests](#pull-requests) section).

-An additional benefit of using conventional commits is that it allows us to track the ratio of new work (i.e., feature work) against rework (i.e., bug/regression fixes).
+An additional benefit of using Conventional Commits is that it allows us to track the ratio of new work (i.e., feature work) against rework (i.e., bug/regression fixes).
 We currently use this ratio as one measure of code quality. **Importantly, this means that consistent commit messages and type accuracy supports meaningful metrics**.
 The ratio of feature to rework can be viewed [here](https://artsy.net/rework-metric).

 ### Pull requests